Last update 2010 January 25, version 0.8.5

 -

-Michael Eisermann, Dominique Spehner and all the students of the
+Vinel and all the students of the

 Université de Grenoble I following the "mat249" course

-who experimented xcas and helped fixing bugs.
+who experimented Xcas and helped fixing bugs.

 -